 Commercial use occupied 0.1% of the county's land area.
 The largest concentrations of commercial uses are found in the Village of Lincoln, Barton City, and the City of Harrisville.
 Strip commercial development and motels and bed & breakfast establishments are located in the City of Harrisville along U.S. 23 and Main Street.
 Most of the commercial land uses are service and retail.
 Small pockets of commercial uses can be found in several rural locations around the county that consist of convenience retail uses.
 Commercial areas are concentrated along M-65 in Millen Township.
 Commercial areas are concentrated along F-30 and F-41 in Mikado Township.
-In Gustin Township, commercial areas are concentrated along U.S. 23 near Lake Huron's shoreline.
+In Gustin Township, commercial areas are concentrated along the eastern section of M-72.
+In Greenbush Township, commercial development is located along U.S. 23 near Lake Huron's shoreline.
 Commercial uses are located along Lake Street in the Village of Lincoln.
-In Alcona Township, commercial areas are located along M-65 in Mitchell Township.
-Commercial developments are located along M-65 in Mitchell Township, commercial areas are located along M-65 in Mitchell Township, commercial areas are located along M-65 in Mitchell Township, commercial areas are located along M-65 in Mitchell Township, commercial areas are located along M-65 in Mitchell Township.
+In Alcona Township, commercial areas are located along the shoreline of Hubbard Lake, in Lost Lake Woods, and near Black River.
+Commercial developments are located along M-65 in Mitchell Township.
+Commercial development is located in Spruce at the intersection of Gillard Road and Spruce Road in Caledonia Township.